plspeziali/Wikispeedia-BigData/README.md

 The Electron application allows the user to make five queries on the database and display the results via an interactive HMTL5 Canvas.

-You can launch the application via the shell script `start.sh`.
+You can launch the application via the shell script `start.sh` (you may need to install it through `sudo apt install node npm`).

 The canvas over HTML uses the **arbor.js** library for creating force directed graphs; these graphs are not, however, directed.
 To overcome this problem, the nodes of the graph have been appropriately colored so